Board of Trustees

 Ryan Conviser Gutierrez

-Ryan Conviser Gutierrez is a principal at GSLA Studio, a Los Angeles based landscape architecture firm.
-Prior to starting her own practice, she worked for the prestigious firms of Nancy Goslee Power & Associates in Santa Monica, CA and Reed Hilderbrand in Cambridge, MA, where she designed numerous projects that have received national recognition.
 Ryan serves on design juries at a number of educational institutions and has taught in the graduate school at the University of Southern California School of Architecture.
-Ryan received her Masters of Landscape Architecture degree from the Harvard University Graduate School of Design and her Bachelor of Arts in Art History and Architecture from Middlebury College.
-She and her husband Josh have three sons at Brentwood.
+Ryan received her master's degree in Landscape Architecture from the Harvard University Graduate School of Design and her bachelor's in Art History and Architecture from Middlebury College.
+She and her husband Josh have three sons at Brentwood and a daughter in preschool.

 Brian Lee